MarkusSprunck/plateis/README.md

 - Devloped on a MacBook Pro (Retina 13 Zoll, Begin 2015)
 - Mac OS 10.12.4
 - Tested on iPhone SE, iPhone 6s, iPhone 5s and iPad 2
+- Some basic unit and UI tests are implmented (here is still a lot to do)

 ## Best Solutions
 - solved with Simulated Annealing
+- when pressing the hint button the best solution is showed for two seconds
+- it is not guaranted that it is realy the best, but better than a human may find